Matthew-w56/verovio-integration/lib/verovio/InstallingVerovio.md

     make
     make install

-Note: This does not mean that it builds for Unix.
-The Make you install will take these and build for your system (I assume Windows x64).
+Note: "Unix Makefiles" does not mean that it builds for Unix.
+The Make program you installed is a natively Unix application.
+But it will take these and build for your system (I assume Windows x64).
 When it's done (the main build command takes a good second to complete), you will see that the /tools/ directory has a verovio.dll as well as a number of other files.

 ## Installing Verovio Into Our System

 By running the final command above (the "install" command), it will take all the vital stuff you need (the .dll, resource files, headers) and put them all under your C:/Program Files (x86)/ directory, under the folder /Verovio/.
 Now, while you have built a 64-bit dll, it will still install into the (x86) Program Files, don't worry about that.
 32-bit is the default for their project (which is one reason why we had to use the special terminal: so it builds in 64-bit mode), and they haven't gotten around to moving it into the right Program Files yet for the times where you are building in 64-bit mode.

 So you've done it!
 From here, you can delete the entire repository that you have cloned; you don't need it any more.
 The program in this repository should work just fine for you now.
+The flutter program looks for the .dll file in your Program Files and uses that.